 This article will tell you how to fill DAF for UPSC and the importance of understanding UPSC DAF form rules.

-How to Fill DAF Properly to Maximise Your Chances of Success?
+How to Fill DAF Properly to Maximize Your Chances of Success?

 The main reason to learn how to fill the form properly is that it will not be accepted if the exact guidelines are not followed.